reverofsuturb/Challenge03PWGen/README.md

 # Challenge03PWGen
 ## Description

 This is a project where started code was supplied and we were to write a function to generate a random password.
 The generator itself presents a series of prompts which ask the user which criteria they would like to use when generating.
-These include a length of minimum 8 characters to maximum 128 characters, the use of uppercase letters, lowercase letters, or both, the use of symbols, and the use of numbers.
+These criteria include a length of minimum 8 characters to maximum 128 characters, the use of uppercase letters, lowercase letters, or both, the use of symbols, and the use of numbers.

 ## Installation